 Being a plus size mom, it can be difficult to find a baby carrier that suits your needs while still being comfortable.
 You need one long enough to hug your curves and keep baby secure.

-This Moby sling is made from a high-quality cotton fabric, giving it both strength and comfort.
+This Moby sling is made from high-quality cotton fabric, giving it both strength and comfort.
 It measures 78 inches long by 27.5 inches wide.
-If you are a plus size mom, you will appreciate finding something that will fit snugly.
+If you are a plus-size mom, you will appreciate finding something that will fit snugly.

-The rings are made from lightweight aluminum, which is sturdy enough for a child weighing from 8 pounds up to 45 pounds.
+The rings are made from lightweight aluminum, which is sturdy enough for a child weighing from eight pounds up to 45 pounds.
 This means it will adjust as your baby grows.